codalab/chalab/README.md

 ### Run the tests

 ```
-# while the server is running with `make dev':
+# while the server is running using `make dev':
 make test

 # clean the data produced by tests